mikependon/RepoDB.NET/pages/features/bulkoperations/postgresql.md

 The operations can also be further optimized by targeting the underlying table indexes via the qualifier columns, simply pass the list of [Field](/class/field) objects.

 > If the qualifiers are passed, a CLUSTERED INDEX will be created on the pseudo-temporary and it will be used as the qualifiers when merging with the target original table.
-If no qualiers are passed, the primary column will be used by default.
+If no qualifiers are passed, the primary column will be used by default.

 ### Supported Objects